 One of these technologies is half-cut cells, which basically doubles the ability of a solar panel to deal with shading issues.

 Half-cut solar cells

-Another approach that some manufacturers use to improve partial shade performance is to use half-cut solar cells.
-This is exactly what it sounds like: a normal solar cell is cut in two, resulting in a panel with 120 half-cut cells instead of the typical 60.
+A half-cut solar cell is exactly what it sounds like: a normal solar cell is cut in two.
+A panel that uses half-cut cells will have 120 half-cut cells instead of the typical 60.